clicknium/clicknium-docs/doc/tutorial/tutorial.md

 This tutorial walks you through some of the fundamental Clicknium concepts, tools, and their usage while writing your first automation code.

 # Installation
-An Clicknium installation generally consists of the following components:
+A Clicknium installation generally consists of the following components:
-- [Clicknium Python Module](./../quickstart.md#install-clicknium-python-package): Clicknium automation core module.
-It provides the API for UI automation.
+- [Clicknium Python Module](./../quickstart.md#install-clicknium-python-package): Clicknium automation core module, providing the API for UI automation.
 - [Clicknium VS Code Extension](./../quickstart.md#setup-clicknium-visual-studio-code-extension): Set up the development tool for coding automation script.
-- [Clicknium Automation Extension](./../concepts/extensions/extensions.md): To get better performance, Clicknium provides some extension targeted to different environment and senario.
-Developers can install extension accroding to their need.
+- [Clicknium Automation Extension](./../concepts/extensions/extensions.md): To get better performance, Clicknium provides some extension targeted to different environments and senarios.
+Developers can select the needed extension to install.
 Please follow [Quick Start](./../quickstart.md) to finish the installation.

 # Clicknium Architecture Overview
-Clicknium is a platform that lets you build your automation code.
-[Clicknium Python Module](./../quickstart.md#install-clicknium-python-package) will help to init ***Local Locator Store*** and ***Virtual Python Environment***. ***The VS Code Extension*** provides the Recorder to capture locaters and store it into Cloud/Local locater store.
+Clicknium is a platform where you can build your automation code.
+[Clicknium Python Module](./../quickstart.md#install-clicknium-python-package) will help to initialize ***Local Locator Store*** and ***Virtual Python Environment***. ***The VS Code Extension*** provides the Recorder to capture locators and store them into Cloud/Local Locator Store.
 It also supports ***Code InteliSense*** to give a seamlessly coding experience. ***The Clicknium Cloud*** gives a chance to save and manage locators in the cloud and share locaters cross projects/machines.
 ![Clicknium Arc](./../img/Clicknium_arc.png)

 # Clicknium Workflow